Pricing: Honeymoon pricing

-Honeymoon Pricing refers to the practice of using a low introductory price with subsequent price increases once relationship is established.
+Honeymoon pricing refers to the practice of using a low introductory price with subsequent price increases once relationship is established.
 The objective of honeymoon pricing is to "lock" customers into a long-term association with the vendor.
 This approach is widely used in situations where customer switching costs are relatively high such as in home loans and financial investments.
-It is also common in categories where a subscription model is used, especially if this is coupled with automatic regular payments, such as in newspaper and magazine subscriptions, cable TV, broadband and cell phone subscriptions and in utilities and insurance.
+It is also common in categories where a subscription model is used, especially if this is coupled with automatic regular payments, such as in newspaper and magazine subscriptions, cable TV, broadband and cell phone subscriptions, and in utilities and insurance.

 Loss leader

 A loss leader is a product that has a price set below the operating margin.
-Loss leading is widely used in supermarkets and budget-priced retail outlets where the store as a means of generating store traffic.
-The low price is widely promoted and the store is prepared to take a small loss on an individual item, with an expectation that it will recoup that loss when customers purchase other higher priced-higher margin items.
-In service industries, loss leading may refer to the practice of charging a reduced price on the first order as an inducement and with anticipation of charging higher prices on subsequent orders.
+Loss leading is widely used in supermarkets and budget-priced retail outlets where the product is used a means of generating store traffic.
+The low price is widely promoted and the store is prepared to take a small loss on an individual item, with an expectation that it will recoup that loss when customers purchase other higher-priced/higher-margin items.
+In service industries, loss leading may refer to the practice of charging a reduced price on the first order as an inducement, with anticipation of charging higher prices on subsequent orders.
 Loss leading is often found in retail, where the loss leader is used to drive store traffic and generate sales of complementary items.

+New product pricing

+New product pricing is a difficult exercise which involves achieving a balance between setting a price which will attract customer interest and achieving an acceptable level of return on the costs and time involved in developing the product.
+Three aspects of new product pricing identified by consultant Ralph Zuponcic are product development and manufacture cost, perceived customer value and the market conditions determining how the new product is to be positioned in relation to its competition.